Call of Duty: Mobile: Zombies

 A Zombies mode was added in November 2019.
 It featured one map called Shi No Numa.
 It placed teams of players against zombies that attacked in waves.
-It was playable in Endless Survival Mode, which ran like the classic Zombies experience, and Raid Mode, which threw a set number of waves at the players before transitioning to a boss encounter.
+It was playable in Endless Survival Mode, which ran like the classic Call of Duty: World at War experience, and Raid Mode, which threw a set number of waves at the players before transitioning to a boss encounter.
 The players could choose whether to play it on Normal or Heroic difficulty.
 The mode was removed in March 2020 due to it not reaching the desired level of quality.
+This mode was added back to the game in October 2022, again only featuring the Shi No Numa map.

 Undead Siege, a zombie survival mode, was added into the game in August 2021.
 In it, a team of four players have to survive and protect their teleportation device from continuous waves of zombies.
-During the day, players have to collect supplies which would be used during the night to survive against a horde of zombies.
+During the day, players have to collect supplies which are used during the night to survive against a horde of zombies.
 In addition, players during the day also take part in Daytime Side Missions, which include the Butcher, breaking the Aether Crystal Cluster, feeding 10 zombies to Cerberus and helping transport a big Aether Crystal.
 The mode has 3 difficulties - Casual, Hardcore and Nightmare.
 In casual, the team only has to survive for 3 nights while in other difficulties, the team has to survive for 5 nights.
-The Classic Zombies mode was added back to the game in October 2022, again only featuring the Shi No Numa map.